 Two NYPD cops saved a man who collapsed on a subway platform and then fell onto the track as an A-train approach the station.
-Officers Gary Lamour and Christopher Cerny saw the unidentified man in the middle of a medical episode falling on the tracks at the 14th Street and Eight Avenue station.
+Officers Gary Lamour and Christopher Cerny saw the unidentified man in the middle of a medical episode.
+The men fell on the tracks at the 14th Street and Eight Avenue station.

-Police released bodycam footage on Twitter showing one of the officers signaling the driver of the train with a flashlight as a Northbound train lit up the tunnel on the way to the station.
-The tweet read, ?Yesterday afternoon, Officers Cerny and Lamour from @NYPDTransit District 2, observed a man have a medical episode and fall onto the tracks as a train was approaching the station.
-They quickly signaled to the train to stop, and jumped down to help the man until EMS arrived.?
+Police released bodycam footage (which is going viral again) on Twitter showing one of the officers signaling the driver of the train with a flashlight as a Northbound train lit up the tunnel on the way to the station.
+The tweet read, “Yesterday afternoon, Officers Cerny and Lamour from @NYPDTransit District 2, observed a man have a medical episode and fall onto the tracks as a train was approaching the station.
+They quickly signaled to the train to stop, and jumped down to help the man until EMS arrived.”

 Officers Cerny and Lamour